Papadakis, Cizeron claim Olympic ice dance gold in Beijing

 With gold medalist Nathan Chen cheering from a section of flag-waving U.S. fans, the two-time world silver medalists seemed to float across the ice in unison to “Drowning” by French singer Anne Sila.
 Hubbell and Donohue’s biggest mistake came on a lift that lasted a fraction over the 12-second limit, costing them a deduction, but they otherwise showcased the unique power and precision that’s come to define their decadelong long partnership.

-It was enough for Hubbell and Donohue, the fourth-place finishers in Pyeongchang, to move onto the podium and add a bronze medal to those they’ve won in the team event at the past two Winter Games.
+It was enough for Hubbell and Donohue to move onto the podium and add a bronze medal to those they’ve won in the team event at the past two Winter Games: bronze four years ago and silver just last week.

+“It was a really emotional performance for us,” Donohue said.
+“It just hasn’t really sunk in yet.”

 There is always one ice dance couple at the Olympics that sets the bar for everyone else, though.